Who Will be Impacted?

 Considering Leasing your Mineral Rights?

 If you are a farmer or landowner in Lee, Chatham, or Moore Counties in North Carolina, you may be approached by companies interested in leasing your mineral rights and tapping potential natural gas deposits beneath your land using hydraulic fracturing, commonly called fracking.
 Always speak with a lawyer when considering signing a lease.
-We at RAFI can help you with finding the additional resources and information you need as well.

 Experiences in Other States